jeremyButtler/freezeTB/README.md

        https://github.com/pandoc/lua-filters)

 The stuff unique to freezeTB is under an dual license.
-The primary license is public domain.
-However, we know that not all companies/countries like or will even respect the public domain.
-So, in cases were public domain gets in the way, such as being inconvenient, undesired, or not allowed, freezeTB is under the MIT license.
+The primary license is unlicense.
+However, not all companies/countries like or will even respect the unlicense.
+So, in those cases or cases were the unlicense is not wanted/allowed, freezeTB is under the MIT license.

 - Unique to freezeTB:
   - everything in programs